simp/simp-doc/docs/contributors_guide/Contribution_Procedure.rst

    '`Allow edits from maintainers`_' checkbox checked to let a team member add commits to your pull request.

-#. `TravisCI`_ will run the spec tests for the branch and a member of the SIMP
+#.
+GitHub Actions  will run the spec tests for the branch and a member of the SIMP
    team will `review`_ your submission.
 You should receive emails from GitHub as code reviews progress.